Shoggy Tosh: Career

-Shoggy is the publisher of TOSH Mag, TV & PR – a web-based entertainment magazine, online TV and public relations company based in London, United Kingdom.
+Tosh is the publisher of TOSH Mag, TV & PR – a web-based entertainment magazine, online TV and public relations company based in London, United Kingdom.

 Television

 Tosh's TV show, tagged TOSH Mag TV Show first aired on BEN Television in 2009 and was broadcast for 18 months to viewers across Europe via BSkyB and Sky Television and Africa via MyTV.
-It was scripted and produced by Shoggy and Femi Best Touch, and won over eight international awards including double BEFFTAs and National Gospel Awards.
+It was scripted and produced by Tosh and Femi Best Touch, and won over eight international awards including double BEFFTAs and National Gospel Awards.
 Tosh also won the TV presenter of the year award for 2012 at the Africa Gospel Music Awards in London.
-His new TV show to be released in 2015 is tagged Superstars with Shoggy Tosh, with guests like Brazilian superstar, Roberto Carlos and Nigerian football international, John Utaka.
+His new TV show to be released in 2015 is tagged Superstars with Shoggy Tosh, with guests like Brazilian superstar, Roberto Carlos and Nigerian and international footballer, John Utaka.

-Shoggy Tosh currently contributes as a TV Sports analyst every Friday night (22:30 GMT) at Arise News in London, seldom at Vox Africa – both platforms on BSkyB and Sky Television, on Channels TV, TVC and Galaxy TV – both on DSTV platforms in Lagos, Nigeria.
+Tosh currently contributes as a TV Sports analyst every Friday night (22:30 GMT) at Arise News in London, seldom at Vox Africa – both platforms on BSkyB and Sky Television, on Channels TV, TVC and Galaxy TV – both on DSTV platforms in Lagos, Nigeria.